10.3 Documentation and Communication

 Test Your Knowledge

-Which documentation phrase is most objective?
+Which documentation phrase is the most objective and defensible?

 A